 There is no price, no physical, monetary medium of exchange that can compensate.
 Therefore we must be content with what Jesus has done and take that heavenly medium of exchange, saying: “You’re forgiven.
 Nothing is necessary.”
 But out of a truly repentant heart there will be a desire to make restitution.

 In December I helped facilitate a reconciliation conference in Benin, West Africa, that saw the president of the nation issue a national apology for the role Africans played in the slave trade.
 By revealing that the root issue of slavery is not skin color but sin–since Africans sold Africans to the European traders–the conference brought forth a display of genuine repentance and forgiveness.

 Dealing with this truth according to Christian principles would set people free from hate and prejudice and enable them to finally resolve the race question effectively.
 And out of a desire to build relationship, President Mathieu Kérékou is working on a plan to foster continued alliance between Africans and Africans of the Diaspora.

-Jack Gaines is Chairman of Reconciliation and Development Corporation.
-John Hatch, a former doctoral student at Regent University, contributed to this report.
+Jack Gaines is missions pastor at Calvary Evangelical Baptist Church in Portsmouth, Virginia.
+John Hatch, a doctoral student at Regent University, contributed to this report.